babel/babel/packages/babel-plugin-transform-optional-chaining/README.md

 const safe = new obj?.qux?.baz(); // undefined
 const safe2 = new obj?.foo.bar.qux?.(); // undefined

+const willThrow = new obj?.foo.bar.qux(); // Error: not a constructor

 // Top classes can be called directly, too. class Test {